State acceptance in Arkansas

 Click on EMS Rules & Regulations SECTION IX.
 EDUCATION, TESTING AND LICENSURE OF PERSONNEL

 - All individuals applying for renewal of a license shall submit the following to the Department: c.
-Copy of a current signed Healthcare Provider CPR card (Must follow current American Heart Association Guidelines and require a hands on skills component) documenting completion of a CPR course designed specifically for healthcare providers
+Copy of a current signed Healthcare Provider CPR certificate (Must follow current American Heart Association Guidelines and require a hands on skills component) documenting completion of a CPR course designed specifically for healthcare providers

 Tattoo artists: Our bloodborne pathogen course is acceptable in AR

 ARKANSAS STATE BOARD OF HEALTH SECTION 4.
 ARTIST LICENSURE RULES AND REGULATIONS PERTAINING TO BODY ART ESTABLISHMENTS 4.3.
 The following requirements must be completed before any individual shall receive a body art license: 4.3.1.
-Prior to applying for a body art license, the applicant must complete blood-borne pathogens training which meets the requirements of the Occupational Safety and Health Administration (OSHA) and is approved by the Department.
+Prior to applying for a body art license, the applicant must complete blood-borne pathogens training which meets the requirements of the Occupational Safety and Health Administration (OSHA) and is approved by the department.
 4.3.2.
-Artists in training pursuing licensure for scarification shall also complete basic first aid and CPR training, which is approved by the Department.
+Artists in training pursuing licensure for scarification shall also complete basic first aid and CPR training, which is approved by the department.